micbuffa/WebAudio-Guitar-Amplifier-Simulator/README.md

 A Guitar Amplifier SImulator written using the Web Audio API

 This is a guitar amplifier re-created using the WebAudio API.
 Lots of time has been spent getting an accurate model and adjust the different parameters of the Web Audio nodes, with a guitar in hands and a headphone.
+Believe me: it SOUNDS!

 ![Web Audio AMp Simulator](http://i.imgur.com/WhImffj.jpg)